textpattern/textpattern-toolbelt/README.md

 ### Preflight requirements

 * local instance of PHP
+* know the intended next release version for resetting the repo after launch

 ### Step 0: Ensure everything is up-to-date

-On GitHub, update `HISTORY.txt` with final added/changed/fixed release note information (but not the release date just yet) and merge to other branch(es) where appropriate.
+On GitHub, update `HISTORY.txt` with final added / changed / fixed release note information (but not the release date just yet) and merge to other branch(es) where appropriate.

 On your local repo, ensure _all_ branches (i.e. `main`, `dev`, and any feature branches) - are up-to-date by doing this for each one: